jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 ![image](https://user-images.githubusercontent.com/18049790/65003256-3c2ae580-d8e7-11e9-992d-30358d52e731.png)

+### What is Grafana?
+* Grafana is an open source metric analytics & visualization suite
+* It is most commonly used for visualizing time series data for infrastructure and application analytics
+* We will use it to observe the Socks Shop micro-service

+### Access the Grafana UI
-Grafana is exposed via a DigitalOcean Load Balancer.
+* Grafana is exposed via a DigitalOcean Load Balancer.

-Get the IP address to access your Grafana instance by running the following in a terminal shell and copying the EXTERNAL-IP and pasting it into a browser.
+* Get the IP address to access your Grafana instance by running the following in a terminal shell and copying the EXTERNAL-IP and pasting it into a browser.

 `k -n prometheus-operator get svc prometheus-operator-grafana`